Yuruaní

 About Yuruaní

 Yuruaní is a Natural Monument in Bolívar state, southeastern Venezuela, protecting the Yuruaní tepui in the Gran Sabana region of the Guiana Highlands.
-Yuruaní tepui rises to approximately 2,400 meters above sea level and is one of the significant table-top mountains of the Gran Sabana, a landscape characterized by ancient sandstone plateaus rising dramatically above surrounding savannas.
-The Yuruaní River, one of the main rivers of the Gran Sabana, takes its name from this tepui, draining the plateau and flowing through the surrounding landscape before joining the Caroní River system.
-The protected area is administered by INPARQUES and forms part of the Gran Sabana protected area complex that includes Canaima National Park.
-Yuruaní Natural Monument contributes to the protection of the outstanding natural values of the Venezuelan Guiana Highlands, recognized internationally for their biological endemism and geological antiquity.
+Yuruaní tepui rises to approximately 2,400 metres above sea level with a summit plateau of 4.38 km², and is one of the significant table-top mountains of the Gran Sabana.
+[1] The Yuruaní River, one of the main rivers of the Gran Sabana, takes its name from this tepui, draining the plateau and flowing through the surrounding landscape before joining the Caroní River system.
+The protected area is part of the Formaciones de Tepuyes Natural Monument (designated January 18, 1991) and is administered by INPARQUES.
+Notably, Yuruaní tepui lies outside the boundaries of Canaima National Park proper, though it contributes to the protected landscape of the broader Gran Sabana region.
+[2]

 Wildlife Ecosystems

 The Yuruaní tepui supports wildlife communities distributed across elevational zones from the Gran Sabana savanna to the isolated summit plateau.
 Summit fauna includes endemic frogs, lizards, and invertebrates adapted to the cool, wet, nutrient-poor conditions of the tepui surface, representing evolutionary lineages isolated on the massif for extended geological periods.
-The tepui slopes support bird communities including species endemic to the Guiana Highlands tepui zone, such as various flycatchers and finches that have evolved in isolation on the table-top mountains.
+[1] The tepui slopes support bird communities including species endemic to the Guiana Highlands tepui zone.
 The surrounding Gran Sabana savanna supports mammals including giant anteaters, tapirs, pampas deer, and large carnivores.
 The Yuruaní River and its tributaries provide habitat for freshwater fish communities characteristic of the Guiana Highlands, including species adapted to the soft, acidic, nutrient-poor waters that flow from the ancient sandstone formations.

 Flora Ecosystems